-Notable books — AAUW Coastal-Georgetown Branch is sponsoring an American Library Association Notable Books Discussion at the Lewes Public Library from 10 a.m. to noon.
-The book is Sonia Sotomayor’s “My Beloved World.”
+Notable Books — AAUW Coastal-Georgetown Branch is sponsoring an American Library Association Notable Book Discussion Group at the Lewes Public Library from 10 a.m. to noon.
+They will discuss Erik Larson’s “In the Garden of Beasts.”
 All readers are welcome.
-For more information, call Laurel at (302) 226-3373.
+For more information, call Laurel at (302) 226-3773.

 - Praise and Worship Service — Millville United Church holds their Praise and Worship Service every Saturday at 6 p.m.
 The church is located at the corner of Atlantic Avenue and Club House Road.

 - Alzheimer’s caregivers — An Alzheimer’s Association Caregiver Support Group meets on the first Thursday of each month at the Coastal Leisure CHEER Senior Center at 6 p.m.
 Meetings are free and open to the public.
 For more information, call Jamie Magee at (302) 854-9788.

 - Coast Guard Auxiliary — The U.S. Coast Guard Auxiliary Flotilla 12-2 holds monthly meetings on the third Tuesday of each month at American Legion Post 24 on Route 24 in Millsboro, at 7 p.m.
 Anyone 17 or older interested in promoting safe boating and participating in various programs is welcome.
 For more information, call (302) 934-0492.